TorahTextTopicTagger/T4Project/README.md

 2. An inference demo of our transformer models, found [here](Demo/transformer_inference_demo.ipynb)
 3. A more robust demo website of all models to play around with, found [here](Demo/Demo_Website.py)

+All demos must be run from within the [Demo](Demo) directory.

-Instructions for each demo can be found within the notebooks themselves.
-For the website demo you must be able to run a flask app locally, for details see [here](https://flask.palletsprojects.com/en/2.2.x/quickstart/)
+Instructions for the first 2 demos can be found within the notebooks themselves.

+For the website demo, you must be able to run a flask app locally, for details see [here](https://flask.palletsprojects.com/en/2.2.x/quickstart/).
+Note that the first time it is run it will take a few minutes.

 ## Models